shasin999-gcek/copopso/README.md

 sudo chmod 777 foldername
 ```

-To ensure that Laravel has been properly installed, run
+To ensure that Laravel has been properly installed,

 ```
+cd foldername
 php artisan serve
 ```